 Cables within the fire area under analysis are not considered exposed if they are protected by a raceway fire barrier with a minimum 1-hour fire resistance rating, the area is provided with automatic detection and suppression capability, and none of these elements is found to be degraded.

-Cables in an adjoining fire area are not considered exposed if the fire barrier (rated for at least hour) separating adjoining fire area from the fire area under analysis is not degraded.
+Cables in an adjoining fire area are not considered exposed if the fire barrier (rated for at least three hours) separating adjoining fire area from the fire area under analysis is not degraded.

-If the finding category assigned in Step 1.2 was “Fire Confinement,” cables located in the adjacent fire area are considered exposed unless they are protected by a non-degraded localized fire barrier with a minimum 1-hour fire resistance rating.
+If the finding category assigned in Step 1.2 was “Fire Confinement,” cables located in the adjacent fire area are considered exposed unless they are protected by a non-degraded localized fire barrier with a minimum 1-hour fire resistance rating and the area is provided with automatic detection and suppression capability.

 The licensee’s compliance strategy for the separation of redundant SSD circuits (i.e., in the context of Appendix R Section III.G.2) are identified.
 If the finding category assigned in Step 1.2 is “Fire Confinement,” any required or associated circuit components or cables that are located in the adjacent fire area(s) separated by the degraded fire barrier element are identified.
 Also, any supplemental fire protection (i.e., beyond separation by the degraded barrier element) provided for any such cable or components are identified.